minios-linux/minios-live/linux-live/scripts/10-example/README.md

 * **is\_dkms\_build**: Empty tag file.
 If present, DKMS logic is used: only compiled kernel modules are saved in the squashfs module.
 Not available for `00-core`.

 * **rootcopy-postinstall/**: Folder for files that need to be copied directly to the root system inside chroot before (`postinstall`).
 Used for replacing files from installed packages.

+  Ownership rules are the same as for `rootcopy-install/`.
+Use `rootcopy-postinstall/.minios-ownership` for explicit non-root owners.

 * **postinstall**: Script executed after main installation and cleanup.
 Used for additional configurations (modifying configuration files and other actions where cleanup is not required).